liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

   response of an XmlHttpRequest, it will be necessary for this test to setup an XmlHttpRequest in a manner similar to the implementation requirements of the JSF JavaScript API.

+- In the Facelet view, specify an `f:event` element of type `"preRenderComponent"` as a child of the `h:form`

 - In the Facelet view, set an `onclick` handler of an `h:commandButton` component (which is a child of an `h:form` component) that calls a JavaScript function instead of invoking the JSF JavaScript API.